jacobborella/grails-demo/README.md

 This will start up a container with the source code installed.
 You can of course also refer to your own source repo instead.
 Mine is just added for convenience.

-To run the s2i in OpenShift, use *docker save* to export the image and *docker load* to import it into the OpenShift registry.
+To run the s2i in OpenShift, create the docker image from the Dockerfile on the server, which hosts the OpenShift registry.
+Alternatively use *docker save* to export the image from your local machine and *docker load* to import it into the OpenShift registry.
 Then build the application in the following steps:

 ```
 oc new-project demo